TMcEnteggart/irish-mountains/README.md

 ## Functional Testing

+### 404 Page

+The 404 page was tested by adding random text to the sites url in order to force a 404 error.

+The 404 page functioned as expected when tested.

 ### Navigation Links

 All navigation links on the site were tested for correct link location and to open in a new tab if linked to a site other than Irish Mountains.